apolopena/gitpod-laravel-starter/README.md

 Laravel requires a URL to be set in the `.env` file in the project root.
 This is done for you automatically when the workspace is initialized.
 The URL set in the `.env` file contains the server port. so if you want to properly serve Laravel pages from a server other than the default server you initialized the project with then will need to change the values for APP_URL and ASSET_URL accordingly.

 ### Changing the Laravel Version
 In `starter.ini` there is a directive to change the version of Laravel.
+You should only change the version of Larvel before you create a new workspace.
+The laravel version directive is cached in the workspace image so changing it sometimes requires you to [break the Docker cache](#breaking-the-docker-cache)

 **Important**:
 - By default `gitpod-laravel-starter` uses the most recent version of Laravel.
 Currently this is version `8.*`